Plant Selection Guidelines

 Native Plants are those plant species "which occur naturally in a particular region, state, ecosystem, and habitat without direct or indirect human actions" (Federal Native Plant Conservation Committee, 1994).

-Drought Tolerant Plants are those which will survive with the typical or somewhat less than typical amount of rainfall in the region where they live.
+Climate-Adapted Plants are those which will survive with the typical or somewhat less than typical amount of rainfall in the region where they live.
 They do not require irrigation or regular watering.
+Species adapted to San Francisco climates,

 See the Plant Suppliers List for suggestions of where to find plants for your garden.
-Let them know you are looking for Native, Local and Drought Tolerant plants if you don't find them readily available.
+Let them know you are looking for Native, Local and Climate Adapted plants if you don't find them readily available.

-While when selecting plants you will want to take into consideration the amount of sun, wind and moisture for your garden, the following species - and many others - are generally drought tolerant in San Francisco.
+While when selecting plants you will want to take into consideration the amount of sun, wind and moisture for your garden.
 Plants should be selected and placed for their size when mature.
 Many species of plants vary in size depending on variety.
 Further, many of these species are self-propogating, by seeds, runners or bulbs and when mature, can be scattered or divided to cover more area and to place in other gardens.

 Flax Flax